jacnils/tystnad/README.md

 # tystnad

-Simple program that prevents annoying buzz sounds from your receiver on macOS (and Linux?)
+Simple program that prevents annoying buzz sounds from your receiver on macOS and Linux

 ## Purpose